-As we've mentioned, the key property of a function $f: A \to B$ is that every input element from A produces a unique output element from B. However, this does not work in reverse.
-Given $b \in B$, it may be the case that b is the output of zero, one, or many elements from A. We give special names to the types of functions where we have limitations for how often elements $b \in B$ actually occur as an output.
-Definition 1.6.8.
+1.7 Injective, Surjective, and Bijective Functions Recall that the key property in the definition of a function $f: A \to B$ is that every input element from A produces a unique output element from B. However, this does not work in reverse.
+Given $b \in B$, it may be the case that b is the output of zero, one, or many elements from A. We give special names to the types of functions that have limitations on how often each element of B actually occurs as an output.
+Definition 1.7.1.
 Let $f: A \to B$ be a function.